arbor-sim/arbor/CONTRIBUTING.md

     * If you add functionality, please update the documentation accordingly.
     * If you add functionality, add tests if applicable.
 This helps make sure Arbor is stable and functionality does what it's supposed to do.
+    * If you make changes to GPU simulations, you can post a reply to your PR with `bors try`.
+This will run our GPU test-suite.
     * If adding/changing the public C++ API, provide Python wrappings.
     * Make sure Arbor compiles and has no new warnings.
 * Travis CI must produce a favourable result on your PR.